CakeRobotics/crl/docs/source/intro.rst

 Introduction
 =============

-Welcome.
-You are reading the documentation of Cake Robot Library.

-Let's get started!

 What is Cake Robot Library?
 ===========================

 Cake Robot Library (CRL) is a Python package that provides an easy and efficient framework for robot programming.
-It is also the core of `Cake Robotics <https://cakerobotics.com>`_ project.
+It is also the core of `Cake Robotics <https://cakerobotics.com>`_ cloud platform.

-Under the hood, CRL integrates
-ROS functionalities with Cake cloud services.
-From the outside, it is just a set of declarative classes and functions that can be used to create maintainable robot programs.
+CRL wraps ROS functionalities and integrates them with opt-in Cake cloud services.
+From the outside, CRL is just a set of declarative classes and functions that can be used to create maintainable robot programs.

 An Example
 ==========

-A simple example could illuminate how CRL helps you write robot code.
+This simple example can illustrate how CRL helps you write robot code.
 Can you guess what happens if we could run this code in a robot?

 .. code-block:: Python